Mauli96/Connectify/README.md

 # Connectify

-Connectify is a modern social media application inspired by Instagram.
+Connectify is a modern social network application.
 It offers a seamless user experience for connecting, sharing, and discovering content.
 Built using cutting-edge technologies like Kotlin, Jetpack Compose, Ktor for the backend, and MongoDB as the database, Connectify is designed for performance, scalability, and user engagement.

 ## Features